MicrosoftDocs/cloud-adoption-framework/docs/scenarios/cloud-scale-analytics/tutorials/tutorial-data-product-interaction.md

 ### Azure SQL Database Permissions

 For this step you will need to connect to SQL Server using the Query Editor.
-Since all the resources are behind a private endpoint, you will need to log into the Azure Portal using a bastion host Virtual Machine.
+Since all the resources are behind a private endpoint, you will need to log into the Azure portal using a bastion host Virtual Machine.

 Using the Azure portal, connect to the virtual machine deployed in the _`[DMLZPrefix]`_`-dev-bastion` resource group.
 If you are unsure on how to connect to the virtual machine using bastion host service, please refer to **Connecting to the VM** in [Deploy Bastion Host and Jumpbox](/lab1/6_deploy_bastion_host/).